 The reduction is usually done under anesthesia which numbs the pain as the bone is relocated.

 A closed reduction is done without surgery while an open reduction requires surgery.
 The open reduction usually requires pins or screws to place the bones in the right position.
-An open reduction is recommended if there are other anatomical structures that might have been affected by the dislocated bone.

 Anti-inflammatory drugs are prescribed to relieve pain and reduce any form of swelling.
 Antibiotics are also recommended especially if an open reduction is done to prevent infections.

 After the reduction, the wrist is placed in a cast for roughly 6 – 8 weeks.
 A re-check x-ray is done at this point to ensure that the dislocated bone is in place before the cast is removed.
-Once the cast is removed, a referral is written to the physiotherapist for rehabilitation of the wrist.
+Once the cast is removed, a referral is written to the physiotherapist for the rehabilitation of the wrist.

 As soon as the cast is removed, rehabilitation starts with the physiotherapist.
 The cast reduces movement at the wrist and there may be a tendency to have joint stiffness and muscle weakness because of 8 weeks of inactivity.